 An easy way to expose children to a new language in a fun way is through online games.
-There isn’t a huge selection of German -English games for kids, but one that is worth checking out is Digital Dialects it has lots of simple games that will help kids learn German basics.
+There isn’t a vast selection of German -English games for kids, but one that is worth checking out is Digital Dialects.
+It has lots of simple games that will help kids learn German basics.

 Best German Apps for Kids

 Kinderapp is an app designed for toddlers to help them learn their first words.
-This app has a German language option on it so it would be helpful for very young kids who are just beginning to speak.
-Kids get to know important objects from their immediate environment at home, in an interactive and fun way.
+This app has a German language option on it, so it would be helpful for very young kids who are just beginning to speak.
+Kids get to know essential objects from their immediate environment at home, in an interactive and fun way.

-Learn German by MindSnacks has 9 games designed to teach German vocabulary and conversation skills.
-You can download the first lesson for free and if you like it you can upgrade to access all 50 lessons and 40+ hours of content.
+Learn German by MindSnacks has nine games designed to teach German vocabulary and conversation skills.
+You can download the first lesson for free, and if you like it, you can upgrade to access all 50 lessons and 40+ hours of content.

-Learn German Kids helps kids learn basic German words in a child friendly way.
-There are 6 categories including the alphabet, colors, numbers, months, days and fruits.
+Learn German Kids helps kids learn essential German words in a child-friendly way.
+There are six categories, including the alphabet, colors, numbers, months, days, and fruits.